nadiadunaeva/freecodecamp/README.md

 # freecodecamp
-There are tasks from Freecodecamp "JavaScript Algorrithms and Data Structures Certification" course.
+There are tasks from Freecodecamp "JavaScript Algorrithms and Data Structures Certification" course and "Legacy Responsive Web Design"